Logiqx/open-gnss/docs/thoughts.md

 Notes:

+- Some of these data items have a higher precision that the SiRF equivalent but this is easy to handle for the reader.
-- The order of the elements has been chosen to ensure optimal byte alignments for the underlying types.
+- The order of the elements is the same as the SiRF example and also uses the optimal byte alignments.
-- sAcc is output by u-blox chipsets using 4 bytes but this proposal suggests 2 bytes.
+- sAcc is output by u-blox chipsets using 4 bytes but this example only uses 2 bytes:
   - This will result in a max sAcc value of 65.535 m/s, approximately ~130 knots.
   - TBC - This 130 knot limit for sAcc must surely be acceptable?
 What is the largest sAcc ever seen in a u-blox file?